With Brian Laundrie dead, here's where else authorities could look for answers on what happened to Gabby Petito - KRDO

 Experts have questioned what the Laundrie family may know about what happened to Petito.

 “Did they help him escape?
 Did they help destroy evidence?”
-Palm Beach County, Florida, State Attorney Dave Aronberg told CNN’s Wolf Blitzer Friday night.
+Palm Beach County, Florida, State Attorney Dave Aronberg told CNN’s Wolf Blitzer on Friday.
 “What did they know?”

 Though with Laundrie deceased it may be harder to find the answers that both investigators and the families were hoping for, there may still be a lot that could be done in the investigation into Petito’s killing, Belli said.
 He said this could remain an open case for some time if authorities are not able to confidently say they know who killed her.